cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 </html>
 ```
-### The index.ts typescript file
+### The index.ts TypeScript file

 The index.ts file is the typescript file that creates the main scene.
-It is typescript that is transpiled to javascript in the dist folder.
+When you run `npm run build` it is to compiled to vanilla javascript in the dist folder.
+This is then called with the `script` tag in the `index.html`.

 The script source for the game is found in the dist folder.
 Webpack is an open-source JavaScript module bundler it generates static assets representing those modules.
 This is what is loaded from the dist folder.
 WebPack compiles the script down to one source and that is used to serve the game script.

-First thing we import the packages needed from BabylonJS to create our game scene.
+The below script shows how we import the packages needed from BabylonJS to create our game scene.
 Create the canvas variable and use vanilla javascript to grab the renderCanvas canvas tag from the html body section.
-Then we create the engine and pass in the BabylonJS engine.
+Then we create the engine variable and pass in the new BabylonJS Engine.

 ```javascript